What Should I Do After a Car Accident? | claims.co.uk ™

 By submitting this form you agree to be contacted by our partners.

-What should I do immediately following a car accident?
+What steps should I take immediately after a car accident?

-It’s likely that you’ll be in a state of shock straight after a car accident and fussing around gathering details will probably be the last thing on your mind.
+You’ll likely be in a state of shock straight after a car accident, and fussing around gathering details will probably be the last thing on your mind.

-But, if you’re able to do so, noting down some of the key bits of information mentioned below can be very useful if you decide to make a personal injury claim later down the line.
+But if you’re able to, noting some of the key bits of information mentioned below can be very useful if you decide to make a personal injury claim later on.

-For free advice or to find out whether you could make a case, you can speak to a trained legal adviser for free on 0800 234 6438.
-They’ll never pressure you into taking the next steps, but can answer your questions and help you decide how you’d like to move forward.
+For free advice or to find out whether you could make a case, you can speak to a trained legal adviser for free on 0800 234 6438 or fill out the online form for a callback.
+They’ll never pressure you to take the next steps but can answer your questions and help you decide how to move forward.

 What details should you gather?

-We know that being involved in a road accident can be very traumatic, and this can often make it difficult to remember exactly what happened and who was involved after time has passed.
+We know that being involved in a car accident can be very traumatic, and this can often make it difficult to remember exactly what happened and who was involved after time has passed.

 Because of this, it’s best to make some notes while you’re at the scene of the accident so that your solicitor can get a clearer picture of what happened when putting together your case.

-If it’s possible for your to do so, we recommend gathering the information below:
+If you can do so, we recommend gathering the information below:

-• Names, contact information and insurance details of the other people involved in the accident.
-You should also take down car number plates as this will make it possible for you to trace the driver if needed (for example, if they give you fake information).
+• Names, contact information and insurance details of the other people and cars involved in the accident.
+You should also take down each car registration number as this will make it possible for you to trace the driver if needed (for example, if they give you fake information).

 • Make a note of the names and numbers of anyone who witnessed the accident.
-Your solicitor might get in touch with them later to get an unbiased view of what happened.
+Your solicitor might contact them later to get an unbiased view of what happened.

 • Write down a detailed account of what happened.
-This could include photos of the scene of the crash, or even a simple sketch to help you remember the position of the cars and their direction of travel.
+This could include photos of the crash scene or even a simple sketch to help you remember the position of the cars and their direction of travel.

 Always pull over after a road accident

-Most people feel the need to apologise after being in a road accident, especially if they think it was their own fault – but the court may see it differently.
-Because of this, it’s best not to apologise straight away, as this could be taken as an admission of guilt and could affect your compensation claim.
+Most people feel the need to apologise after a road accident, especially if they think it was their fault – but the court may see it differently.
+Because of this, it’s best not to apologise immediately, as this could be an admission of guilt and affect your compensation claim.

 Seek medical help

-Unless you’re completely sure you were unharmed in the accident, it’s important to see a doctor or go to A&E as soon as possible.
+Unless you were unharmed in the accident, seeing a doctor or going to A&E as soon as possible is important.
 It’s better to be safe than sorry, as you may have been injured without realising it straight away.

 Conditions such as whiplash can take hours or even days to become apparent, and injuries such as fractures and internal bleeding may need an in-depth examination to be spotted.